 - Clip the bag to the side of the container so it stays in place.

-- The thyme, rosemary and garlic from the bag can be used again when searing the chops to baste in butter.
+- The thyme and rosemary from the bag can be used again when searing the chops to baste in butter.
 Just be sure to dry them off to minimize oil splatter.